xiashtra/cactbot/docs/RaidbossGuide.md

 - triggers should be timed so that when the text appears it it safe to do that mechanic, e.g. if there's a stack=>spread don't call spread until the stack has gone off
 - use `delaySeconds` sparingly; it's more reliable to trigger off of ability or damage than a delay from a much earlier cast or ability (the stack=>spread example calling spread would use the stack damage)
+- use `countdownSeconds` sparingly: it's best for overlapping mechanics that require timed pre-positioing (e.g. Forced March, stuns, etc.), or mechanics that do not correspond to a timeline entry
 - knockbacks generally use 5s of delay to make sure that when the trigger text appears it is safe to hit the button
 - prefer using a normal trigger over a timeline trigger, as timeline triggers can be inconsistent from unknown hp pushes
 - always use `suppressSeconds` for timeline triggers (TODO: make this automatic or suppress until the next jump)